ON THIS PAGE: You will learn about the different treatments doctors use for children with medulloblastoma. Use the menu to see other pages.

-Palliative care focuses on improving how your child feels during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Supportive care focuses on improving how your child feels during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
 Any person, regardless of age or type and stage of disease, may receive this type of care.
 And it often works best when it is started right after a diagnosis.
-People who receive palliative care along with treatment for the tumor often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+People who receive symptom management along with treatment for the tumor often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

 Remission and the chance of recurrence